lwalley/LigerCat/README.md

     $ rake db:migrate

-Running LigerCat in Development mode
+Running LigerCat in development mode
 ------------------------------------

 LigerCat requires a Web server, Redis and Resque to be running.